n1smm/MiniRT-miniRaytracer/README.md

 This project is a simple raytracing project that renders 3D scenes using the raytracing algorithm. <br>
 The project is written in C and uses the minilibx library for the graphical output.

-here is a preview of the project a .png:
 ![alt text](rdm_imgs/sphere.png) <br>

 ## Features